OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 # 2. Data collection
-In order to collect twitter
+In order to collect twitter an AWS EC2 instance was set up to collect the data.

 ## c.
 Topic modelling